E-Emad/devops-bootcamp/Module_11-EKS/README.md

 6. Create ECR repo

-Each repo is 1 app which can contains multiple tags
+- each repo is 1 app which can contain multiple tags of the image

 7. Authenticate to the ECR registry

 `aws ecr get-login-password | docker login --username AWS --pasword-stdin registry-URL`

 8. Create credentials in Jenkins for AWS name ecr-credentials

+- `aws ecr get-login-password --region eu-central-1` - to get the password and add it to Jenkins credentials afterwards

 9. Create Secret for AWS ECR

+- in order for k8s to pull the image hosted on the ECR, you need to create a k8s secret using the following:

 `kubectl create secret docker-registry my-registry-key-ecr --docker-server=registry-URL --docker-username=AWS --docker-password=password`